California License Plates

 Letters I, O and Q used in the second alpha position, but not in the first or third.

-The only new reverse series plates reported so far have been in the northern part of the state.
-The central and southern parts are still issuing 9Y plates.
+Numbering moved to the 000AAA1 format in March 2026.
+These plates have so far been observed only in the northern part of the state; central and southern regions are still issuing 9Yx plates.

 This regular passenger design debuted in 2011 featuring "dmv.ca.gov" along bottom, low 6TPW046.